HexagonMC/BungeeSuiteChat/README.md

 # BungeeSuiteChat
 The Bukkit component for Bungeesuite.
-Works on 1.9+
+This branch works on 1.8 and below.
+Check master branch for 1.9+.
-Without the last commit is also works on 1.7.10-1.8.8 Only the Global and Server Channel is left
+Only the Global and Server Channel is left